mdmogli/puppet-exam-prep/content/Hiera/eyaml.md

 $ eyaml createkeys
 $ mv keys/* /etc/puppetlabs/puppet/eyaml/

-# Set permissions according your isnstallation
+# Set permissions according your installation
 ```

 1. To use the command with this keys, a default config file is needed: